AdaCore/training_material/courses/spark_essentials/030_spark_language/01-introduction.rst

 * Same goals as any formal verification process: deep, sound, precise, fast, modular, constructive

-* Combine tool automation and user interaction
+* Combine tool automation and programmer interaction

   - Automate as much as possible
-  - Rely on the user to provide essential code annotations
+  - Rely on the programmer to provide essential code annotations

 * Combine execution and proof of specifications
 * Support the largest possible subset of Ada 2022